 “One of the ways that banks have treated people the worst is the way they handle people with no credit or a history of bad credit.
 They either want nothing to do with you, or they do these slimy, rip-off, high-fee secured card plans.”

-Since Clark declared himself a big fan of the Chime Credit Builder on a recent episode of his podcast, we decided to gather all the important details to help you determine if it could be a good fit for you or someone in your life.
+Since Clark declared himself a big fan of the Chime Credit Builder on an episode of his podcast, we decided to gather all the important details to help you determine if it could be a good fit for you or someone in your life.

 Table of Contents